guilleliss/simple-silex-cms/README.md

 ### With vagrant
 Comming soon.

 ## TODO

-* Installation with database initialization.
+* Wizzad installation with database initialization.
 * Page CRUD.
 * Better user managment, authorization and authentication.
 * Add vagrant environment with all the required resources.
+* Testing, lots of testing.